 But bravery and valor show up in the most unlikely of places through the unlikeliest of people, which changes Scamander’s solo act into a quartet.
 Tina Goldstein (Katherine Waterston) has tried to prove her worth after being demoted from Auror status at MACUSA, and she sees in Scamander a chance to get back on top.
 She, along with her mind-reading sister Queenie (a swoon-worthy Alison Sudol) and the lovably hopeful No-Maj (the American term for “Muggle,” a non-magic person) Jacob Kowalski (Dan Fogler), takes this chance not to redeem herself professionally, but personally after ascertaining Scamander’s true purpose in carrying a suitcase full of mystical, mythical creatures from the magic world.
 These people helping him make me believe the titular “fantastic beasts” may not just be the ones in his suitcase; it’s rather a reference to humanity itself.

-Fantastic Beasts and Where to Find Them is a sumptuously-presented film, with David Yates’ direction recalling shades of Tim Burton at his whimsical best.
+Fantastic Beasts and Where to Find Them is a sumptuously-presented film, with David Yates recalling shades of Tim Burton at his whimsical best.
 However, his direction and feeling have always left me at arm’s length, as if he were afraid to make us eager and willing participants.
 The last four Harry Potter movies and, now, Fantastic Beasts carry with them this odd sense of objectivity, wanting us to focus more on the impossible and less on the tangible.
 True, there are eye-pleasing works of wonder and danger, and this film – as scripted – is quite the adventure of a lifetime, but there’s an emptiness in its core due to his inability to stay grounded in any one scene long enough for us to feel at one with the film.
-We’re constantly moving from set piece to set piece without any tether, or any kind of lingering aftertaste on the palate.
+We’re constantly moving from set piece to set piece without any tether or any kind of lingering aftertaste on the palate.

 Part of what gives Fantastic Beasts even more Burton-esque qualities are Burton alumnus Philippe Rousselot’s soft-filtered, kinetic cinematography, and a lavish score by James Newton Howard which almost rips motifs and chord progressions wholesale from Edward Scissorhands.
-I found myself humming the Scissorhands end credits music over Howard’s end credits theme and wondered if it was coincidence; not that any of these are bad things, mind you.
-What earns the film its points is its performances and barbed, yet hopeful social commentary Rowling slips into her screenplay.
+I found myself humming the Scissorhands end credits music over Howard’s end credits theme and wondered if it was a coincidence; not that any of these are bad things, mind you.
+What earns the film its points are its performances and the barbed, yet hopeful social commentary Rowling slips into her screenplay.
 Fantastic Beasts and Where to Find Them never stumbles on the fine line it walks between being a magical family film and making a statement about identity issues and environmentalism without being preachy.